The Animals Sick of the Plague: Illustrations

 Editions of the Fables were issued with individual illustrations of each, starting with those of François Chauveau in the 17th century and extending through engravings based on the work of such recognised masters as Jean-Baptiste Oudry in the 18th century and Gustave Doré in the 19th.
 The majority of these portray the apologetic ass facing a semicircle of hostile beasts.
 The same scene was also used by Charles Virion in his bronze medal of 1940.

 A more exotic illustration is provided by the miniature commissioned from the Indian painter Imam Bakhsh Lahori (active 1825-45), now at the Musée Jean de La Fontaine.
 This shows the lion sitting in judgement and the slaughter of the ass, a theme pictured by later illustrators such as Jean Ignace Isidore Gérard Grandville.
 Grandville's print takes up the fable's satirical undercurrent of a corrupted society swayed by the powerful, in which the lion sits at ease in the court and the wolf is dressed in a prosecutor's robes, with a blind mole swinging a priestly censer at his side.

 As the 20th century approached, Auguste Vimar (1851-1916) crammed his foreground with many additional animals from the tropics and relegated the attack on the condemned donkey to the background (see above).
-Salvador Dali's lithograph of about 1974 takes its departure from another common theme of previous illustrators based on the fable's opening, with the animals collapsed on the ground, exhausted by the plague's attack, and here sprayed by a skeletal elephant.
+Salvador Dalí's lithograph of about 1974 takes its departure from another common theme of previous illustrators based on the fable's opening, with the animals collapsed on the ground, exhausted by the plague's attack, and here sprayed by a skeletal elephant.
 Later still, Yves Becquet (b.1944), an inhabitant of La Fontaine's birthplace, seizes on the fable's social message in his lithograph.
 Here the lion declaims from a political podium, guarded by a rank of uniformed security men and adulated by sycophantic supporters, condemning the violence of birds against worms.
 In the foreground the sick ass is receiving a blood transfusion.